NFDI4Chem/VibrationalSpectroscopyOntology/docs/odk-workflows/RepoManagement.md

 3. Test whether everything is in order:
     1. [Refresh your import](UpdateImports.md)
-    2. Open in your Ontology Editor of choice (Protege) and ensure that the expected terms are imported.
+    2. Open in your Ontology Editor of choice (Protégé) and ensure that the expected terms are imported.

 ### Modify an existing import